XML,

 The benefits of automated XML conversion on Spark

 There are some clear benefits of using an automated conversion approach on Spark.
-The same applies to XML conversion on Databricks by the way.
+The same benefits apply to the case when comparing to a manual XML to Parquet conversion on Databricks, by the way.

 Complexity?
 No problem.
 An automated setup zips through all kinds of XML and XSD complexities in no time.